arborter/Internet-of-Things/Embedded System Pi/readme.md

-A mock OS for an IoT system, namely in home light control.
+A mock OS for an IoT system whose purose is home light control.

+This setups uses the computer USB port to establish a connection and then use the Thonny for Micropython interfacce to debug and code in real time.

-Once the PICO is in a power source, the interface requests a password, after 3 attempts of which the user is locked out and alerted through the analog red LED.
+Once the PICO is hooked up, the program requests a password on the Thonny interface.
+After 3 attempts the user is locked out and alerted through the analog red LED and a print statement.

 A person can click on numerous analog inputs which dictate the power of lights.
 User can request the temperature through analog input, after which the temperature would appear on the interface.

-This microcontroller can be linked to a network, after which logs would appear on the server.